-Between our executive officers and shareholders through compensation structures that promote the sharing of the rewards and risks of strategic decision-
+Between our executive officers and shareholders through compensation structures that promote the sharing of the rewards and risks of strategic decision-making 3

-In support of these goals, for 2019 our incentive compensation program included both long- and short-term compensation and was tied to increases in our adjusted earnings per share, Organic Revenue growth, Adjusted EBITDAC Margin, and predetermined personal objectives for each of our executive officers.
+In support of these goals, for 2020, our incentive compensation program included both long- and short-term compensation and was tied to increases in our adjusted earnings per share, Organic Revenue growth, Adjusted EBITDAC Margin, and predetermined personal objectives for each of our executive officers.
+The COVID-19 pandemic was not a consideration at the time our 2020 incentive compensation program was established, and we made no changes to our incentive compensation program in 2020 due to pandemic-related circumstances.
+Notwithstanding the overall market and economic volatility surrounding the COVID-19 pandemic, we believe our compensation program rewarded our executives for delivering strong financial results that aligned with the long-term interests of our shareholders.